Omerdica/Election_Analysis/README.md

 - Data Sources: election_results.csv
 - software: Pythin 3.9.7, Visual studio code 1.63

-## Summary
+## Election Results
   One of the first tasks was to come up with a full count of votes that were collected out of the counties involved.
 All three counties had a total of 369,711 votes.

   ![Code1](Resources/final_vote_count.png)